-hypotension.
-This may limit blood flow through tissues and organs of the body.
-This can also be harmful.
+Hypotension that may limit blood flow to tissues and organs

 Description of Test